nandafr/nandafr/README.md

 - 👋 Hi, I’m Nanda Fathurrizki a.k.a @nandafr
 - 👀 I’m interested in Mobile Development & UI/UX
 - 🌱 I'm currently learning to support society through technology
-- 📫 How to reach me follow ig: @nanda.code or email at nanda@klikaplikasi.com
+- 📫 How to reach me follow ig: @nandfrr or email at hallo@nandafr.com

 <!---
 nandafr/nandafr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.